CissiWong/todo-app/README.md

 ### :runner: Stretch Goals

 Done with the main assignment?
+Here's some suggestions, big and small.

+1. Showing a message when the list is empty
+1. Preventing items with empty text from being added.
+A simple way to do this is to prevent the function that adds an item from being called from the Form component when the value of the text field is “”.
-Try and package your app into a Chrome extension.
-Also, you can add the app to your own portfolio.
+1. Try and package your app into a Chrome extension.

 ⚠️ The guide below is from Tjejer Kodar in London 2015.
 I haven't had a chance to check if it is still correct or not.
 It should work, but have your finger ready on the google button if this doesn't work... ⚠️